BhallaLab/moose-core/Docs/user/markdown/Kkit12Documentation.markdown

 > d[CaM]/dt = −K<sub>f</sub> ∗ [Ca]<sup>4</sup> ∗ [CaM] + K<sub>b</sub> ∗ [Ca<sub>4</sub>.CaM]
 > d[Ca4.CaM]/dt = K<sub>f</sub> ∗ [Ca]<sup>4</sup> ∗ [CaM] − K<sub>b</sub> ∗ [Ca<sub>4</sub>.CaM]

 MOOSE models these chemical systems.
-This help document describes how to do such modelling using the graphical interface, Kinetikit 2.
+This help document describes how to do such modelling using the graphical interface, Kinetikit 12.

 ## [Levels of model](#TOC)

+Chemical kinetic models can be simple well-stirred (or point) models, or they could have multiple interacting compartments, or they could include space explicitly using reaction-diffusion.
+In addition such models could be solved either deterministically, or using a stochastic formulation.
 At present Kinetikit handles compartmental models but does not compute diffusion within the compartments, though MOOSE itself can do this at the script level.
 Kkit12 will do deterministic as well as stochastic chemical calculations.

 ## [Numerical methods](#TOC)